sowmyadsl/Automatic-Plant-Monitoring-Station/README.md

 IOT Hackathon 2018, Puppet
 By Sue Robbins, Daniel Phillips, Alex Weston, Olivia Cole, Sowmya Dinavahi

 ## Sustainable Futures
+Alex Weston

  - Problem: Although growing your own plants provides many benefits for a sustainable future, urban dwellers often have little exposure to gardening, so they may not know how to care for plants.
- - benefits of growing plants:
+ - Benefits of growing plants:
    - Improved air quality
    - Some plants (spider plants) minimize allergens
    - Supplemental food source